 Cache Engine Enhancements

-LiteSpeed Web Server v6.0 is nearly here!
-Among other cutting edge features, this update will introduce a few enhancements to the LSCache Engine.
+LiteSpeed Web Server v6.0 is here!
+Among other cutting edge features, this update introduces a few enhancements to the LSCache Engine.
 These changes, including POST response caching, and improved PURGE/REFRESH by URL, were designed to provide greater flexibility in managing your customized web application caches.

 POST Response Caching